Skai TV

-Skai TV is a Greek free-to-air television network based in Piraeus, operating under Skai Group.
+Skai TV (ΣΚΑΪ) is a Greek free-to-air television network based in Piraeus, operating under Skai Group.
 It has been broadcasting since 2006 and is available via digital terrestrial transmission, as well as subscription-based services such as Nova and Cosmote TV.
 The network is a member of Digea, a consortium overseeing digital terrestrial broadcasting in Greece.

 Initially, Skai TV dubbed foreign-language content into Greek but later shifted to using subtitles for most foreign programs.
 This was a departure from common practice in Greek television, where subtitles are generally reserved for specific types of programming.

 History

 Skai TV first launched on September 21, 1993, focusing on news and sports.
 In 1999, the network was sold and rebranded as Alpha TV, shifting towards general entertainment.
 In 2006, the original Skai TV brand was reintroduced after the acquisition of Seven TV, a struggling broadcaster.
 The revived Skai TV emphasized news and foreign programming.

 The network expanded to the NOVA Greece digital platform in 2007 and introduced a high-definition feed in 2016.
 Skai TV was among the broadcasters awarded a national television license in Greece, with its owner, Giannis Alafouzos, securing the license for €43.6 million.